brandonmburroughs/machine_learning_nanodegree_capstone/project_proposal/project_proposal.md

 There are three primary datasets that will be used in this project:

-* train.csv:  This dataset provides proposal information along with a label indicating whether the proposal was approved
+* train.csv:  This dataset provides proposal information along with a label indicating whether the proposal was approved.
+This dataset has 182,080 rows and 16 columns.
+The dataset file size is 321 MB and it uses 459 MB of memory when loaded into memory in Python.
+This will easily fit into memory on a standard laptop.
 * test.csv:  This dataset provides proposal information without a label indicating whether the proposal was approved.
 This is specific to the Kaggle competition that provided this data and could be used for testing and algorithm against Kaggle's held out set.
+This dataset has 78,035 rows and 15 columns.
+The dataset file size is 138 MB and it uses 196 MB of memory when loaded into memory in Python.
+This will easily fit into memory on a standard laptop.
-* resources.csv:  This dataset contains the description, quantity, and price of resources requested as part of the proposal
+* resources.csv:  This dataset contains the description, quantity, and price of resources requested as part of the proposal.
+This dataset has 1,541,272 rows and r columns.
+The dataset file size is 122 MB and it uses 282 MB of memory when loaded into memory in Python.
+This will easily fit into memory on a standard laptop.

 The train and test dataset provide many relevant data elements for predicting the proposal's approval.
 These include the following[^1]:

-* the teacher prefix
+* the teacher prefix:  This is a categorical variable identifying the teacher's title
-* the number of proposals previously submitted by the teacher
+* the number of proposals previously submitted by the teacher:  This is a numeric variable
-* the state the school is located in
+* the state the school is located in:  This is categorical variable aligned to state
-* when the proposal was submitted
+* when the proposal was submitted:  This is a timestamp
-* the category and subcategory of the proposal (e.g. "Music & The Arts" and "Visual Arts")
+* the category and subcategory of the proposal (e.g. "Music & The Arts" and "Visual Arts"):  These are categorical variables
-* the proposal title
+* the proposal title:  This is a free text string
-* the essays submitted with the proposal
+* the essays submitted with the proposal:  This is a free text string

 These data elements contain both raw text and structured metadata.
 Some of the metadata has a single value per proposal while some metadata has multiple entries per proposal.
 These data elements can be used in different ways as inputs to a supervised machine learning model to predict the approval status of an unseen proposal.

+The class to be predicted in the `train.csv` dataset is `project_is_approved`.
+Approximately 85% of the projects are approved and 15% are not approved.
+This target is a bit imbalanced which could affect modeling.
+However, since this isn't a large imbalance and the dataset is sufficiently large, it shouldn't create too much of a problem.
+There are still 27,734 projects that weren't approved vs. 154,346 projects that were approved.

 [^1]: For the full data dictionary, see the DonorsChoose Kaggle Competition Data website:  https://www.kaggle.com/c/donorschoose-application-screening/data

 # Solution Statement

 To automate the proposal screening process, provide more consistent screening results, and focus volunteers' time, a supervised machine learning model can be used to predict whether the proposal will be approved or not.
 The dataset consisting of past proposals can be transformed and aggregated into features that will be inputs to the machine learning models.
 The approval status of these past projects can be used as the target to train the supervised model and let it learn the appropriate features of an approved or rejected proposal.
 This machine learning model will provide a more consistent screening process for the proposals and identify proposals that received low scores (i.e. the model is predicting that the proposal will be rejected) and may need more direct attention for the volunteers.
+There are many potential models that fit this profile:  Logistic Regression with its directly interpretable coefficients, a tree-based algorithm (e.g. Random Forest or Gradient Boosting Machines) with partial dependency plots, or a more complex Deep Learning model (e.g. an RNN or sequence model) with some interpretability layer such as LIME.
 This machine learning model would solve the three key parts of the problem and provide a pre-screening process that could automatically approve many of the proposals.

 # Benchmark Model